 Activities in Colombia

-In a YouTube video below, (available in full here), Greenwood shows a Porche in Panama, and then a OneCoin private jet filled with other OneCoiners, taking off on a trip to the cocaine capital of the world, Medillín, Colombia, to sell OneCoin.
+In a YouTube video (available here), Greenwood shows a Porche in Panama, and then a OneCoin private jet filled with other OneCoiners, taking off on a trip to the cocaine capital of the world, Medillín, Colombia, to sell OneCoin.
 In the video, he says he is going to Colombia for ‘The People,’ to change history.
 The video then cuts to champagne being poured on the jet for the OneCoin people on board.

 A fraud through and through